Table of Contents

 - Mumbai Metro Line 3 environmental clearance

-- Mumbai Metro Line 3 Aarey Colony car-shed
+- Mumbai Metro Line 3 Aarey Colony car-shed shifted

 The Colaba-Bandra-SEEPZ line, also called Line 3 of the Mumbai Metro, is an ongoing project being implemented by the Mumbai Metro Rail Corporation Limited (MMRCL).
 When completed, the 33.5-km-long line will be the first underground metro line in Mumbai, with 27 stations.